 Blogs and Forums: Blogs are websites that contain posts or articles in reverse chronological order that include hyperlinks and usually allow commenting.
-Forums are online discussion sites also called message boards where people hold conversations via threads around common interests and topics.
-WordPress is the top blogging platform growing to 409 million users viewing over 21.5 billion blog pages a month with top media and marketing publishers including CNN, CBS Radio, TED, TechCrunch, the NFL, and UPS.
-WordPress has introduced new user center improvements.
-Tumblr (owned by Yahoo) is the short-form blog focused more on photos and video and less text that has growth to 409 million blog accounts but usage has dropped this year to 370 monthly visitors from a previous high of 642 million.
+Forums are online discussion sites where people hold conversations via threads around common interests and topics.
+WordPress is the top blogging platform with 409 million users viewing over 20 billion blog pages a month.
+Tumblr (owned by Yahoo) is the short-form blog focused more on photos and video and less text with 463 million blog accounts but usage has dropped this year to 370 monthly visitors from a previous high of 642 million.
 Medium is a blogging platform focused on higher quality blog content with a subscription model that pays content creators.
 Medium has grown to 225 million monthly visitors.
 Blogger is a simpler platform with less customize options and is owned by Google.
-Recent stats estimate 95 million monthly visitors to blogger.com down from 167 million in 2017.
-Blogger is a simpler platform with less customize options and is hosted on Google servers versus self-hosting available on WordPress.
-Other blogging considerations are Medium which has grown to 163 million monthly visitors while Typepad has dropped to around 14 million monthly visitors, Squarespace claims hundreds of thousands of blogs published on its platform and Wix also supports blogs.
+Recent stats estimate 85 million monthly visitors to blogger.com down from 167 million in 2017.
 To find forums try directories and search options including BoardReader, ProBoards, or Omgili.

 Geosocial: Geosocial is a type of social networking where user-submitted (GPS) location data connects users with local people, businesses and events.
-The innovator and leader in this category is Foursquare, now called Foursquare City Guide, with 50 million monthly active users and 105 million venues around the world.
-Swarm is a separate app for checking in, but marketers reach consumers on Swarm through Foursquare.
-Foursquare is great for businesses with physical locations and offers options for social ads with robust location analytics.
-Marketers can leverage Google geo-location features though Google My Business that adds businesses to Google location search and Google Maps and includes ratings and reviews.
-Facebook Check-Ins are the geo-location feature in Facebook that provides valuable benefits to marketers.
-It is good for increasing reach, generating awareness and has ratings and review features.
-Instagram Location has added locations with integration to Facebook Places.
-Both are great ways to increase exposure for businesses and events for search by location versus hashtag.
-Other considerations in this category are Nextdoor, which is a private location-based social network with 160,000 active neighborhoods with social ad options.
-Alignable is a more B2B focused social channel.
-It helps build relationship between local businesses and creates a community around referrals.
-Other social networks also offer geo-location features such as Snapchat Geofilters.
+The innovator in this category is Foursquare, but the platform has dropped to 7 million monthly users for location discovery while its app Swarm has only 2.1 million monthly users for checking-in.
+However, Swarm users spend an average of ten times longer on the app versus Foursquare.
+Marketers can leverage Google geosocial features though Google My Business that adds businesses to Google location search and Google Maps and includes ratings and reviews.
+Facebook Check-Ins are the geosocial feature in Facebook that is good for increasing reach, generating awareness and has ratings and review features.
+Instagram Location has locations that integrates with Facebook Places.
+Snapchat offers geosocial features with Snapchat Geofilters.
+Another consideration in this category is Nextdoor, which is a private location-based social network that has 236,000 active neighborhoods.

 Ratings and Reviews: Reviews are reports that give someone’s opinion about the quality of a product, service or performance.
 Ratings are a measurement of how good or bad something is expressed on a scale.
-The top general social channel in this channel is Yelp with 174 million active monthly users and 155 million reviews.
-Yelp is the early innovator in crowdsourced ratings and reviews.
-Founded in 2004 it has grown city by city and can be very influential on sales for many businesses.
-Yelp offers many social ad options.
-For travel related businesses TripAdvisor has 390 million active monthly users and 435 million reviews.
+Yelp is the innovator in crowdsourced ratings and reviews representing a broad range of interests.
+Yelp has 132 million active monthly users and over 184 million reviews.
+For travel related businesses TripAdvisor has 490 million active monthly users and 730 million reviews.
 This social channel provides reviews of travel-related content and travel forums.
-TripAdisor offers many free and paid tools for marketing.
-Amazon attracts 80 million monthly visitors, has over 152 million active accounts and offers over 183 million products.
-Amazon has also been reported as being the largest single source of Internet consumer reviews.
-Angie’s List is the long time subscription based ratings and review site with crowdsourced reviews of local businesses.
-Starting with review of local contractors the service has moved on to cover much more such as health care and auto care.
-Angie’s list first removed its pay wall and now is combining with HomeAdvisor to create more than 22 million monthly users.
-Angie’s List also offers social ad options.
-Citisearch is an online city guide that was one of the earliest review sites.
-However, Citisearch has lost most of its traffic to Yelp.
+Amazon attracts 197 million monthly visitors and has been reported as being the largest single source of Internet consumer reviews.
+Angie’s List is the long time subscription based ratings and review site with crowdsourced reviews of local businesses that has merged with HomeAdvisor to create more than 22 million monthly users.
 Ratings and reviews should also be tracked on Google My Business.
-If you are in the human resources or the recruitment industry company reviews on Glassdoor are important as it gets 60 million visits a month by perspective employees.
+If you are in the human resources or the recruitment industry, company reviews on Glassdoor are important as it gets 60 million visits a month by perspective employees.
 Ratings and Reviews are also important on the video sharing platform YouTube as many a Vlogger reviews products and services on their channels.